wv8vfd/OP25-DVM/README.md

 # OP25-DVM
-A simple patch program to patch IMBE from OP25 to DVM Project FNE
+A simple patch program to patch IMBE from OP25 to DVM Project FNE.
+This avoids double vocoding, so there is no loss of audio quality from the original stream.
+It only works with P25 Phase 1 talkgroups.

 ## This is presently VERY WIP.
 You will need a modified version of OP25 to export the IMBE frames to the FNE.
-### The modified files will be available on here soon

 # Usage Instructions